ronanhenry-web/PoidsIdeal/README.md

-# Projet PoidsIdeal
+# Ideal Weight Project

-Sur le poids idéal d'une personne
+On a person's ideal weight

-## Démarrer
+## Getting Started

-Le projet a été créé sous Intellij, pour le démarrer suivre les étapes suivantes.
+The project was created in IntelliJ.
+To start it, follow these steps :

-- Cloner le projet
+- Clone the project
-- Compiler le fichier main
+- Compile the main file

-## Sources & Outils
+## Sources & Tools

 <a href="https://www.java.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-original.svg" alt="java" width="40" height="40"/> </a>